-Matthew Miller is Vice President of Health IT & Services for BioEnterprise.
-Matthew leads BioEnterprise’s efforts in serving and growing start-up healthcare software and service opportunities.
-He brings more than 25 years of technology, operational, entrepreneurial and executive leadership experience both domestically and internationally.
+Matthew Miller is a Managing Partner at JumpStart Ventures.
+Matthew has 25+ years of tech startup founder/leadership, venture/private equity investing, and corporate innovation experience.
+Immediately prior to joining JumpStart, he was Vice President of Healthcare with BioEnterprise.
 Matthew received an M.B.A. from the University of Pittsburgh – Joseph M. Katz Graduate School of Business and a Bachelor’s degree in Education and Biology/Chemistry from Indiana University of Pennsylvania.

 Matthew received a liver transplant at Cleveland Clinic in April 2015 and since that time, he and his wife, Lisa Vegas, have devoted most of their free time to volunteer work centered on the advancement of efforts designed to ensure a successful and emotionally supportive transplant experience for others.

 William Mulligan is Senior Advisor for Primus, a private equity firm.
 Mr. Mulligan earned a BA in Economics from Denison University and an MBA from the University of Chicago.
 Mr. Mulligan focuses on the firm’s business services and healthcare investment activities.
 Mr. Mulligan is a Director of Installed Building Products, LLC, PartsSource, Inc. and SPARTA Insurance Holdings, Inc.